-Jefferson County CONSTRUCTION NOTES

-(Table 1.2-1)

-- 1. Erosion & Sediment Control Measures shall be in place and inspected prior to performing any significant earth disturbing activities and site grading. - 2.
-Earth Work shall be compacted to the percentages of maximum dry density in accordance with AASHTO T99C, as shown below:

-- c.
-Parking Lots for passenger vehicles.......
-95% d.
-Utility line trenches.......
-98% - e.
-Building Pads......100%

-The above compaction requirements shall be certified by a professional engineer or a soils technician under the direction of a professional engineer, and acceptable to the County Engineer.

-- 3. Changes and revisions to the construction plans and specifications shall not be made unless first submitted in writing and approved by the County Engineer and any other agencies, as deemed appropriate. - 4.
-Work zone temporary traffic control along a public road shall be in accordance with West Virginia Division of Highway requirements and approval. - 5.
-Seventy-two (72) hours prior to excavation in public right-of-ways or in areas served by underground utilities, call MISS UTILITY 1-800-245-4848.

-Jefferson County SITE WORK MILESTONE INSPECTIONS

-The developer shall request County Engineer inspections minimum of 48 hours in advance (Call 304-728-3228).
-Inspections shall be requested according to the Table of Milestones shown below:

-- 1. Installation of Sediment & Erosion Control Devices prior to beginning site grading. - 2.
-Roadway and/or parking lot subgrade proof roll prior to placing stone base. - 3.
-Roadway and/or parking lot stone base depth check prior to placing asphalt or concrete pavement. - 4.
-Water system and Sanitary sewer system inspection and approval by the public service district/utility prior to backfilling of trenches. - 5.
-Final inspection including but not limited to: seeding & mulching, roadway & parking lot paving, sidewalks, storm drainage and stormwater management systems, traffic control signs & pavement markings, landscaping, etc.

-Note: The County Engineer may accept "third-party" inspection and certification reports in place of inspections performed by the Office of Engineering, upon prior approval.
-Third-party inspection reports shall be submitted in the format specified by the County Engineer.
+Jefferson County CONSTRUCTION NOTES (Table 1.2-1) 1.
+Erosion & Sediment Control Measures shall be in place and inspected prior to performing any significant earth disturbing activities and site grading.
+2. Earth Work shall be compacted to the percentages of maximum dry density in accordance with AASHTO T99C, as shown below: a.
+Roadways b.
+Parking Lots for heavy trucks c.
+Parking Lots for passenger vehicles 95% d.
+Utility line trenches e.
+Building Pads100% The charge compaction requirements chall be contified by a professional environment and calls The above compaction requirements shall be certified by a professional engineer or a soils technician under the direction of a professional engineer, and acceptable to the County Engineer.
+3. Changes and revisions to the construction plans and specifications shall not be made 5. unless first submitted in writing and approved by the County Engineer and any other agencies, as deemed appropriate.
+4. Work zone temporary traffic control along a public road shall be in accordance with West т.
+Virginia Division of Highway requirements and approval.
+5. Seventy-two (72) hours prior to excavation in public right-of-ways or in areas served by underground utilities, call MISS UTILITY 1-800-245-4848.
+Jefferson County SITE WORK MILESTONE INSPECTIONS The e developer shall request County Engineer inspections minimum of 48 hours in advance (Ca Il 304-728-3228).
+Inspections shall be requested according to the Table of Milestones wn below: 1.
+Installation of Sediment & Erosion Control Devices prior to beginning site grading.
+2. Roadway and/or parking lot subgrade proof roll prior to placing stone base.
+3. Roadway and/or parking lot stone base depth check prior to placing asphalt or concrete pavement.
+4. Water system and Sanitary sewer system inspection and approval by the public service district/utility prior to backfilling of trenches.
+5. Final inspection including but not limited to: seeding & mulching, roadway & parking lot paving, sidewalks, storm drainage and stormwater management systems, traffic control signs & pavement markings, landscaping, etc. e: The County Engineer may accept "third-party" inspection and certification reports in ce of inspections performed by the Office of Engineering, upon prior approval.
+Third-party insp pection reports shall be submitted in the format specified by the County Engineer.